 One of the key benefits of Facebook is having access to the social site’s 1.94 billion active users.
 A well-focused Facebook page can yield your business more results than a website while costing you less.

-Let’s get into more of the Facebook page benefits.
+Let’s get into more of the Facebook page vs profile benefits.

 Defining and targeting your ideal audience members is easy to do with Facebook.
 Facebook makes setting up advertising campaigns an easy process and you’re able to measure and track your results with Facebook analytics.

 As a business owner, it’s important to build trust and loyalty among your customers.
 Facebook makes this easy by allowing you to constantly post updates and photos about your business.

 The beauty of using a Facebook fan page is that you’re able to automate your posts so that you can share great content anytime.